All About The Major and Minor Scales

 A good way to memorize this formula is to start on Middle C on the piano.
 Now while playing each note in the scale, simply repeat the formula out loud, “whole, whole, half, whole, whole, whole, half” until you reach the next C note.

-C Major Scale:
+Here is an example of a C Major Scale:

 The Major Scale laid out on a piano showing the whole steps and half steps